mindersec/minder/docs/docs/how-to/pr_reviews.md

 Note that Minder is only able to review a PR if it's running under a different user than the one that created the PR.
-If the PR is created by the same user, Minder only provide a comment with the vulnerability information.
+If the PR is created by the same user, Minder only provides a comment with the vulnerability information.
 An alternative is to use the `commit-status` action instead of `review` where Minder will set the commit status to `failure` if the PR introduces a new vulnerability which can then be used to block the PR.
 This requires an additional step though, where